yfeng8102/chtMultiRegionRhoFoam/README.md

 ## Description

-`chtMultiRegionRhoSimpleFoam` is a Conjugate Heat Transfer (CHT) solver for steady transonic/subsonic flows.
-It was developed based on two standard solver, `chtMultiRegionSimpleFoam` and `rhoSimpleFoam` of OpenFOAM-5.0.
+`chtMultiRegionRhoSimpleFoam` is a Conjugate Heat Transfer (CHT) solver for three-dimensional steady transonic/subsonic flows.
+It was developed based on two standard solvers, `chtMultiRegionSimpleFoam` and `rhoSimpleFoam` of OpenFOAM-5.0.

 ## Installation

-* copy `chtMultiRegionRhoFoam` to `.../OpenFOAM5/applications\solvers\heatTransfer`
+* copy `chtMultiRegionRhoFoam` to `.../OpenFOAM-5.0/applications/solvers/heatTransfer`
 * cd `chtMultiRegionRhoFoam/chtMultiRegionRhoSimpleFoam`
 * wmake